intissarMez/wakanda-studio/installation.md

 ## Edit your data Visually

-Now let's make our HelloWorld app more intersting and add data to it.
-WHat about saying "Hello !" to our favorite superheros ?
+Now, let's make our HelloWorld app more interesting and add data to it.
+What about saying "Hello !" to your favorite superheros ?

 To manage your data easily and quickly, Wakanda provides a Visual Data Editor: